jsievers/tycho-demo/exercises/Exercise_02_Add_Test_Fragment/README.txt

 - Implement the test:
   - assert that "tychodemo.bundle.perspective" is the return value of tychodemo.bundle.ApplicationWorkbenchAdvisor.getInitialWindowPerspectiveId()
-  - test should now succeed, 'mvn install' should also succeed
+  - test should now succeed when executed in eclipse, 'mvn install' should also succeed